 How to create your first Launch code

-Launch codes are one of the most flexible features inside Launch by Lead Apparel.
-They allow companies to fund employee merchandise orders while maintaining control over budgets, employee eligibility and program timing.
+Launch Codes allow companies to fund employee orders while maintaining control over budgets, employee eligibility, and ordering periods.

 Step 1: Choose your Launch code type